 This article explains SSProtect-managed content using the Managed Files/ Restore interface.

-You can add data to the protective scope of SSProtect many different ways, and one common method uses the context menu available from within Explorer.
+You can add data to the protective scope of SSProtect many different ways, and one common method uses the context menu available from File Explorer.
 Right-click a plaintext data file, then choose SSProtect Activate.
-Your target file will then be protected, as evidenced by the resulting Red icon overlay that appears when the operation is complete.
+Your target file will then be protected, as evidenced by the resulting Red icon overlay that appears when the operation is complete (though in some cases the overlay may be Yellow).

-As you add and remove files, you can review related information in the Managed Files/ Restore context menu item available by clicking the SSProtect notification tray icon that displays the following:
+As you add and remove files, you can review your Working Set by accessing the Managed Files/ Restore display that is available from the context menu of the notification tray's SSProtect icon:

-The first rendering of the Managed Files/ Restore - the Hostlist - displays data items actively managed by your Account.
-This list doesn't necessarily reflect every item you've ever managed, only the list of items you've protected and haven't since Removed.
+The initial rendering of the Managed Files/ Restore display - the Hostlist - lists data items actively managed by your Account on the current host computer and within the Windows Account from which you are working.
+This list doesn't reflect every item you've ever managed, only the list of items you've protected and haven't since Removed in the current Environment.

 Navigating Views: Versionlist and Archivelist